Bugg Breed Summary

 The only negative aspects of this breed lie in the Boston Terrier’s territorial streak.
 If this issue goes unchecked, this pooch may not let anyone else near their beloved master, which can be a problem.
 However, with early socialization and training, this tendency can be curbed, and you will have a loving, gentle, good-natured Bugg that will be a wonderful companion for any home.

-Fun Fact: Bugg’s do not suffer with dog odour and only need to be bathed once a month.
+Fun Fact: Bugg’s do not suffer with dog odor and only need to be bathed once a month.

 |Lifespan||10 - 17 years|